Can you send the founder, CEO, or Room to Read staff to speak at my event?

 Gifts will be used where and when most needed, allowing us to deliver a comprehensive and holistic approach to education.
 Your gift, combined with those of other donors, is a powerful means to provide the skills and confidence young students need to escape poverty and build brighter futures for themselves, their families, and their communities.
 Don't worry, if you notify us about donations that you solicit, we will give you credit in our back-end systems.

-The books that we have are printed in-country are used for Room to Read programs in those countries, so unfortunately, we are not able to send books for your event.
+The books that we have are printed in-country and are used for Room to Read programs in those countries, so unfortunately, we are not able to send books for your event.
 However, our digital platform Literacy Cloud hosts a large number of our books in many different languages – and it’s free to access!